 Faculty of Social and Political Sciences, Syarif Hidayatullah State Islamic University Jakarta, Indonesia.

 Deadline of Abstract Submission : 10th July 2017 Notification of Accepted Abstract : 18th July 2017

 Deadline of Full Papers Submission : 4th September 2017

 Conference Date : 14th – 15th November 2017

 Abstract and Paper Submission

-Full papers of about 2000 words should be submitted by 31st October 2017 to the conference committee submission system as a word document.
-All references in the paper must use APA citation format (http://www.apastyle.org/ learn/quick-guide-on-references.aspx).
+Full papers of about 2000 words should be submitted by 4st September 2017 to the conference committee submission system as a word document.
+Regarding the paper format, we recommend using the IEEE format.
+This is only a recommendation and thus not compulsory.
+It can be found here : http://www.ieee.org/conferences_events/conferences/publishing/templates.html

 Registration Fee and Payment

 Payment Fee for The 3rd ICSPS 2017 transferred to: